galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >
 > A minimum of 10 transcripts per cell follows published Xenium practice ({% cite Gaudin2026STHELAR %}) and retains 99.7 per cent of cells here, but it is a permissive choice.
 Later in this tutorial two Leiden groups appear with medians of 105 and 174 transcripts per cell, 3,741 cells in total, which pass this filter while carrying little expression information.
 >
-> Raising the threshold to around 50 transcripts would remove 551 cells, 419 of them from the lymphocyte group, and simplify the clustering.
-It would also discard cells from a documented necrotic region, which is a real feature of this sample.
-Neither choice is wrong.
-What matters is that the threshold is stated, and that groups made of low-content cells are identified as such rather than annotated as cell types.
-We keep the permissive threshold here precisely so that those groups appear and can be recognised.
+> Raising the threshold to around 50 transcripts would remove 623 cells, 419 of them from the lymphocyte group, and simplify the clustering.
 >
 {: .comment}